samtam1118/EE399/HW4/README.md

 X = torch.Tensor(np.arange(0, 31)).view(-1, 1)
 Y = torch.Tensor(np.array([30, 35, 33, 32, 34, 37, 39, 38, 36, 36, 37, 39, 42, 45, 45, 41, 40, 39, 42, 44, 47, 49, 50, 49, 46, 48, 50, 53, 55, 54, 53])).view(-1, 1)
 ```
-I then trained the network on the training set for 1000 epochs, and recorded the training and test MSE after each epoch.
+Then trained the network on the training set for 1000 epochs, and recorded the training and test MSE after each epoch.
 I also saved the weights of the network that had the lowest test MSE.
 ```
 # Train the neural network
 for epoch in range(1000):